-To make the glaze, add the mixture to a sauce pan and bring to boil over medium high heat.
-Reduce heat to medium low and simmer, stirring frequently.
+After you add the mixture to a sauce pan, first bring to boil over medium high heat.
+Then reduce heat to medium low and simmer, stirring frequently.

-Remove from heat, and you can use immediately or refrigerate for up to 5 days.
+Remove from heat, and you can use immediately or refrigerate it and use it later.

 Time saving tips

-Mix 1 tbsp cornstarch with 2 tbsp water and then add to your sauce.
+If you are in a rush and need the sauce to be ready right away, simply mix 1 tbsp cornstarch with 2 tbsp COLD water and then add to your sauce.
 Stir it in and allow to boil for 30-60 seconds and it will have thickened.